GregoryGost/fetch-event-source-gost/README.md

+# About this repo/package.

+This package only exists to bring in the changes from https://github.com/gfortaine/fetch-event-source and include the fix from https://github.com/Azure/fetch-event-source/pull/28#issuecomment-1421976714

+You can track those changes in the pull request: https://github.com/Azure/fetch-event-source/pull/28

+Once those changes are in and the pull request is closed, you should no longer user this package.

 # Fetch Event Source
 This package provides a better API for making [Event Source requests](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) - also known as server-sent events - with all the features available in the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).